Quantization of Polaritons Confined in Dielectric Structures: Dissipative system

 \subsection{Quantum-classical correspondence}

-In analogy to the conservative case, we will demonstrate the correspondence of coherent states to classical states obeying Maxwell equations, but this time including the effects of dissipation.
+In analogy to the conservative case, we will demonstrate the correspondence of the above defined coherent states to classical states obeying Maxwell equations, but this time including the effects of dissipation.
 As shown above, $N$ bosonic modes give rise to $2N$ normal modes of the Liouvillian.
 On the other hand, a single bosonic mode corresponds in the classical limit to a pair of Maxwell equations eigenmodes with positive and negative frequency.
 Hence, the $2N$ eigenmodes of Maxwell equations have $2N$ corresponding normal modes of the Liouvillian.
 To demonstrate direct quantum-classical correspondence, we must find the form of the electric field and matter operators in normal modes and compare them with solutions in the classical limit.

-As described in Sec.~\ref{sec:3Q}, in third quantization operators of observables are constructed by acting from the right side on the identity operator $(\!(1|$, see Eq.~\eqref{eq:FockZeta}.
+As described in Sec.~\ref{sec:3Q}, in third quantization operators of observables are constructed by acting from the right side on the identity operator $(\!(1|$, see Equation~\eqref{eq:FockZeta}.
 Since electric field intensity and matter particle density are linear in the total particle number, their superoperators must include linear terms in $\wh{\zeta}_r$ only.
-In analogy to the Hermitian case, Eqs.~\eqref{eq:Epol} and~\eqref{eq:Xpol}, we propose that
+In analogy to the Hermitian case, Equation~\eqref{eq:Epol} and~\eqref{eq:Xpol}, we propose that

 The first and the second terms on the right hand sides correspond to positive and negative frequency parts, respectively.
-To check if this guess is correct, let us assume that the state of the system corresponds to the single-mode coherent state $|\alpha\rangle\!\rangle_r $, and calculate arbitrary first-order correlation functions, in analogy to Eq.~\eqref{eq:E1E2}
+To check if this guess is correct, let us assume that the state of the system corresponds to the single-mode coherent state $|\alpha\rangle\!\rangle_r $, and calculate arbitrary first-order correlation functions, in analogy to Equation~\eqref{eq:E1E2}

 where $G^{(1)}_{NESS}$ is the correlation function $G_{\mu,\nu}^{(1)}(\er_1,\er_2;t,t)$ in the nonequilibrium steady state $| 0_\zeta\rangle\!\rangle$.
-This term appears since the electric field superoperator $\wh{\bf E}$ may contain also primed $\wh{\zeta}'_r$ terms, which does not contradict Eq.~\eqref{eq:Ezeta} since $(\!(1|\wh{\zeta}'_r=0$.
+This term appears since the electric field superoperator $\wh{\bf E}$ may contain also primed $\wh{\zeta}'_r$ terms, which does not contradict Equation~\eqref{eq:Ezeta} since $(\!(1|\wh{\zeta}'_r=0$.
 Nevertheless, in the classical limit we obtain first-order correlation functions that correspond exactly to expected correlations in solutions of Maxwell equations.
-Clearly, no other choice of space-dependent coefficients in Eqs.~\eqref{eq:Ezeta} and~\eqref{eq:Xzeta} can lead to the correct result.
+Clearly, no other choice of space-dependent coefficients in Equation~\eqref{eq:Ezeta} and~\eqref{eq:Xzeta} can lead to the correct result.